 Day Twelve of Everyday Inspiration leads me to write a critique of a piece of work.

-The good news is that I had to think hard about what I may despise or hate, but I can express my opinion on an artwork.
+The good news is that I had to think hard about what I may despise or hate, but I can express my opinion on the artwork.

 Words like ‘despise’ and ‘hate’ don’t speak to me and make me shiver.
 Maybe that’s what I actually hate.
 I hate hatred and haters.
 And the internet seems to host all and make them feel like having a license to attack – invade anyone’s social media space, those with different views, to insult and stalk them.

-I feel safe on my blog though, and never came across any of these types.
-The WP blogger community that I’m part of, is a fine selection of diverse, multi-racial, multi-cultured, clever, generous and kind people.
+I feel safe on my blog though and never came across any of these types.
+The WP blogger community that I’m part of is a beautiful selection of diverse, multi-racial, multi-cultured, talented, generous and kind people.
 I feel lucky and privileged.